ROW4/Sync_Blink/README.md

 ## Circuit Diagram

-TODO: The circuit diagram for the setup is available in the `Circuit_Diagram.pdf` document.
+The circuit diagram for the setup is available in the `Circuit_Diagram.pdf` document.
 It outlines the basic connections and components for the project.

 ## License